7 LDS sex abuse cases found

 2025,

-LDS positions: Bishopric counselor, Branch president, Elders quorum, Nursery, Primary, Scout leader, Stake high council, temple liaison, Youth leader,
+Positions: Bishopric counselor, Branch president, Elders quorum president/counselor, Nursery, Primary, Scout leader, Stake high council, temple liaison, Youth leader,

 Criminal case(s): Admitted guilt, Convicted, Jail, Plea deal, Pleaded guilty,